antonellof/DistX/documentation/API.md

 DistX provides two APIs: REST (Qdrant-compatible) and gRPC (binary protocol).
 The gRPC API is recommended for production workloads due to better performance.

+> **New Feature**: DistX includes a [Similarity Engine](SIMILARITY_ENGINE.md) for schema-driven similarity queries over tabular data.
+See the dedicated documentation for details.

 ## REST API

 The REST API is compatible with Qdrant's API, making it easy to migrate from Qdrant to DistX.